suurjaak/grepros/README.md

 Output mimicks CSVs compatible with PlotJuggler, all messages values flattened to a single list, with header fields like `/topic/field.subfield.listsubfield.0.data.1`.

+If a file already exists, a unique counter is appended to the name of the new file, e.g. `my.full__topic__name.2.csv`.

 Specifying `--write-format csv` is not required if the filename ends with `.csv`.